FengYuchenGuang/FastTrans-Net/README.md

-#   Lesion  Boundary Detection for Skin Lesion Segmentation Based on Boundary Sensing  and CNN-Transformer Fusion Networks
+#   FastTrans-Net: Fusion network with shift window hierarchical attention in multi-level enhanced space for skin lesion segmentation

 ## Introduction

-This is an official release of the paper **Lesion  Boundary Detection for Skin Lesion Segmentation Based on Boundary Sensing  and CNN-Transformer Fusion Networks**.
+This is an official release of the paper **FastTrans-Net:  Fusion network with shift window hierarchical attention in multi-level  enhanced space for skin lesion segmentation**.

 <div align="center" border=> <img src=framework.jpg width="600" > </div>